XIAHE, China (Reuters)- In the Tibetan monastery town of Xiahe, Gyelyanjia is visiting for a festival and taking the opportunity to do some shopping.

 “I noticed the phone on the big screen, and I bought it because it looked very nice,” Hou said.
 “But yes, I know very well that it’s time to get an iPhone 4.”

 Put all the pieces of the policy and demographic jigsaw together and the prospects are for a golden age of consumption in China, according to Morgan Stanley.

 China’s consumption, now just 20 percent that of America‘s, will reach two-thirds of the U.S. level by 2020, the bank projects.
 When it comes to incremental consumption in dollar terms, China overtook the United States back in 2008.

 Goldman Sachs is equally bullish.
-It forecasts that Chinese retail sales, now worth $1.8 trillion a year, will leap to $5-6 trillion (£3-£3.8 trillion) by 2020.
-"That's what this decade is all about," said Jim O'Neill, chairman of Goldman Sachs Asset Management.
+It forecasts that Chinese retail sales, now worth $1.8 trillion a year, will leap to $5-6 trillion by 2020.
+“That’s what this decade is all about,” said Jim O‘Neill, chairman of Goldman Sachs Asset Management.

 It will be a long time before the Moonlight Clan makes it to Xiahe.
 Life there ticks over more modestly than in Beijing.

 In the Sunshine General Goods Store, a middle-aged Tibetan nomad inspects a blue plastic bucket and then a pink one.
 She turns each one upside down and then shows the blue one to her husband.
 He grunts at the shopkeeper, who asks for 18 yuan.
 They settle on 15 yuan, with a lid thrown in.

 “They’ve come in from the pastures to worship and to shop.
 They’ll use it to hold yak milk,” the shopkeeper explains.

 Down the street, Wangchen, another nomad, is buying thick cloth that looks like a polyester blanket for 15 yuan a meter.
 It will make her first new dress in five years.